victorcynzo/julia-python-benchmark/README.md

 - Monitor system resources during benchmarking

 This comprehensive benchmarking tool provides professional-grade performance analysis capabilities with detailed statistical insights and visualization options.
+#
+# License

+This project is released under the MIT License.
+You are free to use, modify, and distribute this software for both personal and commercial purposes.
+The software is provided "as is" without warranty of any kind.

+For the full license text, see the LICENSE file in the project repository.

+---

+**Python Benchmarker** - Professional performance analysis for Python scripts with statistical insights and cross-platform compatibility.